jhpyle/docassemble/_docs/docker.md

 later point in time.
 The software in the **docassemble** image and Python packages is continually updated, and the latest versions of software may expect the latest versions of operating system.

+As of August 2024, Ubuntu 24.04's `docker.io` package has a problem with AppArmor interfering with the functionality of [`docker stop`].
+If you use Ubuntu 24.04 as the operating system on which to run Docker, follow the instructions on Docker's web site for installing the Community Edition.

 If you are using [Docker Desktop], it is recommended that you go to Settings and change the Docker Engine settings so that the